Northfleet United F.C.: History

 The club followed that first Kent League season with three consecutive Kent League Championship titles in 1907–08, 1908–09 and 1909–10.
 In the latter two of these seasons 'the Fleet' again reached the Fourth Qualifying round of the FA Cup - losing out in replays on both occasions to leading Southern League Division 2 club Croydon Common.
 The 1909–10 season saw a triple success with not only the aforementioned Kent League crown but also 'the Cementers' were the midweek league Thames and Medway Combination champions and winners of the now knock-out competition Kent Senior Cup defeating Chatham in the final.
-The latter was an improvement over the previous seasons Kent Senior Cup when the team were runners-up to Maidstone United.
+The latter was an improvement over the previous season's Kent Senior Cup when the team were runners-up to Maidstone United.

 In the two seasons prior to the suspension of matches caused by the Great War Northfleet United again both won and were runners-up in the Kent Senior Cup: in 1912–13 in the final they beat arch-rivals Gravesend United; in 1913–14 they were defeated in the final by Maidstone United.
 After the post-war resumption of league football in 1919–20 'the Fleet' were again Champions of the Kent League, but were defeated once more by league rivals Maidstone United in the Kent Senior Cup final.
 The next season, 1920–21, the team went one better in the Senior Cup competition defeating Ramsgate.
 That 1920–21 season saw the first of two consecutive seasons appearances by 'The Fleet' in the Kent Senior Shield final, they lost in both - the first to Margate and the second in 1921–22 to Maidstone United.
-The latter team also headed that seasons Kent League table with Northfleet in runners-up spot.
+The latter team also headed that season's Kent League table with Northfleet in runners-up spot.
 'The Cementers' did though in 1921–22 progress their furthest to date in the FA Cup competition reaching the Fifth Qualifying round where they lost 3–1 in a replay at Football League Division 3 South club Gillingham.

-In 1923 in an effort to balance expenditure with reduced income owing to falling attendances cutbacks were made to the teams' playing strength - the manager position was cut and some amateur players recruited.
+In 1923 in an effort to balance expenditure with reduced income owing to falling attendances cutbacks were made to the team's playing strength - the manager position was cut and some amateur players recruited.
 The situation was alleviated with the commencement of a formal arrangement between Northfleet United and Football League Division 1 club Tottenham Hotspur: this saw the latter club's young players placed at Northfleet enabling 'the Cementers' to maintain a less costly but as it transpired, competitive and successful team in Kent football through the mid-1920s.